AFLplusplus/AFLplusplus/README.md

 possible in your distribution!

 Note that "make distrib" also builds llvm_mode, qemu_mode, unicorn_mode and more.
-If you just want plain afl then do "make all", however compiling and using at least llvm_mode is highly recommended for much better results - hence in this case
+If you just want plain afl++ then do "make all", however compiling and using at least llvm_mode is highly recommended for much better results - hence in this case